bclevine/DECaLS_catalog_downloader/README.md

 **Notes:**

+1. The file MUST either have a .txt or .csv extension.
-1. You can use spaces and/or tabs to separate the entries.
+2. For .txt files, you can use spaces and/or tabs to separate the entries.
+For .csv files, you must use commas to separate the entries.
-2. The textfile can have as many columns as you'd like.
+4. The textfile can have as many rows as you'd like.
+5. The size of the cutout is optional.
+If no size is provided. each cutout will be 0.03 square degrees.
-3. The name of the cutout is optional.
+6. The name of the cutout is optional.
 If no name is provided, each cutout will be named after its ra and dec position.
-4. Custom file names *cannot* contain spaces.
+8. Custom file names *cannot* contain spaces.
-5. It's recommended (but not required) to include the .fits extension in the custom name, as the script will not append that on its own.
+9. It's recommended (but not required) to include the .fits extension in the custom name, as the script will not append that on its own.
+10. The file can have a header, but you will have to specify that when running the script (see below).
-6. The size of the cutout is its width in degrees.
+11. The size of the cutout is its width in degrees.

 To easily make the textfile, I recommend making a Google sheet or Excel spreadsheet with all the values you want, and then just copy/pasting that into the txt file.